pmahon628/beachResort/README.md

 # beachResort
-App that lists rooms for rent at beach resort.
+Site the lists for rooms for rent at a beach resort.

-Work in progress.
-I will have a better readme when the project is further along.
+Built using:
+  - React
+  - React router
+  - styled components

+This was built using a tutorial from free code camp.

+Future plans:
+  - add restaraunt page
+  - add page with activities about the local community while you stay

+Link: (TBA) - work in progress.